Saturday 21 September 2024

 Boardgame Rescue: Waage Mut

-One of the joys of being a boardgame collector is finding one of those long out of print games that doesn't even have an entry on BGG.
+One of the joys of being a boardgame collector is finding one of those long out of print games that only about 20 people admit to owning on BGG.

 I picked this up on one of my regular thrift shop trips for the princely sum of £2.
 Clearly this was some sort of manual dexterity / balancing game which is usually enough to make me run for the hills, "I'm looking at you Bausack!!"